henrypp/chrlauncher/bin/Readme.txt

 Command line:
 There is list of arguments overrides .ini options.
-/autodownload - auto download update and install it!
+-autodownload - auto download update and install it!
-/bringtofront - bring chrlauncher window to front when download started /forcecheck - force update checking
+-bringtofront - bring chrlauncher window to front when download started -forcecheck - force update checking
-/wait - start browser only when check/download/install update complete /update - use chrlauncher as updater, but does not start Chromium /ini .\chrlauncher.ini - start chrlauncher with custom configuration
+-wait - start browser only when check/download/install update complete -update - use chrlauncher as updater, but does not start Chromium -ini .\chrlauncher.ini - start chrlauncher with custom configuration

 Supported browser:
 - as launcher - Chromium based (like Google Chrome, Opera, Yandex Browser, Vivaldi, etc.) and Firefox based (Mozilla Firefox, Basilisk, Pale Moon, Waterfox, etc.)